 For Gallery Directors and Museum Curators

-Exhibition #2… What Is Real: Abstract Photography Today
+Exhibition #2… What Is Real: Abstract Landscape Photography Today

-Un-staged and recorded in-camera, these ‘found’ images are gestures in patience as Lee waited for nature to produce what he describes as precious gems… gems with the inherent qualities found in contemporary abstraction… images that exude a sense of wonder and mystery, complemented by the essence of nature’s elemental poetry.
-Except for minor modifications in contrast or hue the only computer graphic processes applied to the photographs is the occasional cloning over of small light reflections and distractive spots.
-Upon close viewing, visitors to the exhibition are amazed to discover that these engaging images consists of mud, sand, pebbles, rocks, plant debris, snow, ice or clouds.. completely orchestrated by nature.
+Un-staged and recorded in-camera, these ‘found’ images are gestures in patience as Lee Musgrave waited for nature to produce what he describes as precious gems… gems with the inherent qualities found in contemporary abstraction… images that exude a sense of wonder and mystery, complemented by the essence of nature’s elemental poetry.
+Except for minor modifications in contrast the only computer processes applied to the photographs is the occasional clone stamp cleaning of small light reflections and distractive spots.
+Upon close viewing, visitors to the exhibition are amazed to discover these engaging images consists of mud, sand, pebbles, rocks, plant debris, snow, ice and/or clouds.. completely orchestrated by nature.

-SPECIAL NOTES: These two exhibitions include additional written material that can be used in brochures or for educational and promotional purposes.
+SPECIAL NOTES: These 4 exhibitions include additional written material that can be used in brochures or for educational and promotional purposes.
 All of the work is framed and wired for easy installation.
 Plus Lee would be happy to assist with installation and be available for a gallery walk, lecture, and/or workshop.
-There is no rental fee for either exhibition.
+There is no rental fee for any of the exhibitions.
 Please don’t hesitate to contact Lee should you wish further information or to view additional images.